aspose-cells/Aspose.Cells-Doc-md/english/sharepoint/product-information/features/conversion-options/_index.md

 {{% /alert %}}
 #### **Overwrite Existing Files in the Destination Folder**
 If the destination folder already contains files with the same name as the ones you want to convert, you have two options.
-Select to overwrite existing files to replace already existing files with freshly converted ones.
-Clear the option to skip processing files of the same name.
+Select **Overwrite Existing Files** to replace existing files with freshly converted ones.
+Deselect the option to skip processing files of the same name.